10 Simple Ways To Encourage Your Baby To Walk From A Parent Of An 8-Month-Old Walker

 5. Clear up a big area

-When your baby is starting to pull themselves up, I would start clearing out your living space.
+When your baby is starting to pull themselves up and showing signs that they are ready to start walking, I would start clearing out your living space.
 We moved our coffee table, rearranged our living room furniture, and basically got rid of excess clutter.
 And a lot of time was spent on our open living room floor to let her feel free to walk.

 Related Posts